Line rental guide

 Virgin Media broadband only

 Virgin Media has its own network of cables and therefore has no need to use the Openreach network.
 As a result, it can offer broadband both with and without a phone line, with speeds ranging from 50Mbps to 1Gbps.
-Unfortunately, at the time of writing, Virgin Media charges almost double for its broadband-only deals compared to its equivalent broadband with phone deals, so if your wish to not pay line rental is driven by a desire to save money, then this is not a particularly useful option.
+Unfortunately, Virgin Media charges more for its broadband-only deals compared to its equivalent broadband with phone deals, so if your wish to not pay line rental is driven by a desire to save money, then this is not a particularly useful option.

 BT broadband only

 BT’s broadband deals now come without use of a landline as standard – line rental is factored into the overall price however, as you still need the line to bring the connection into your home.
-If you want to use your landline for calls, it will cost you an extra fiver per month, without any free calls included – that is now extra too.
+If you want to use your landline for calls, it will cost you an extra fiver per month, without any free calls included – they now cost extra too.

-Most fibre broadband services are what is known as fibre to the cabinet (or FTTC), whereby fibre cables lead into your local street cabinet but the remaining distance from the cabinet to your home is connected by copper telephone wires.
-In contrast, Fibre to the Premises broadband (or FTTP) enables a pure fibre connection that goes straight into your home, with no need for copper.
+Most fibre broadband services are what is known as ‘fibre to the cabinet’ (or FTTC), whereby fibre cables lead into your local street cabinet but the remaining distance from the cabinet to your home is connected by copper telephone wires.
+In contrast, Fibre to the Premises broadband (or FTTP) enables a full fibre connection that goes straight into your home, with no need for copper.

 The copper wiring slows down the speed of the connection, so the further your home is from the cabinet, the slower the connection will become.
 As well as removing the need for line rental, full fibre can supply much faster speeds than FTTC – 1Gbps and beyond – because there is no copper cabling to slow things down.
-Pure fibre connections are now available in very limited areas across the UK, with Virgin Media's Gig1 service currently offering your best chance of getting it.
-BT, EE, Vodafone and TalkTalk also offer FTTP connections however, and availability is growing all the time.
+Pure fibre connections are now available in limited areas across the UK, with Virgin Media's Gig1 service currently offering your best chance of getting it.
+BT, Sky, EE, Vodafone and TalkTalk also offer FTTP connections however, and availability is growing all the time.

 4G and 5G mobile broadband